Lady looking at phone

 • Are you a Finder, Minder or Grinder?

-Once you have worked out what your ambition is, you will then need to think about what you need to do to achieve that in your desired timeframe including, who you need to involve to assist you and other stakeholders that you need on your side in order to progress.
+Once you have worked out what your ambition is, you will then need to think about what you need to do to achieve that in your desired timeframe, including who you need to involve to assist you and other stakeholders that you need on your side in order to progress.

-The last few years have been particularly challenging on us all and we have adapted our working and personal lives to external factors that have been thrust upon us at a moment’s notice.
+The last few years have seen us adapting our working and personal lives to external factors that have been thrust upon us at a moment’s notice.
 Our lives have evolved and continue to adapt and change as we work in a hybrid way, splitting our working time between an office and home.
-Working in an agile way has provided benefits in balancing our lives to cater for those times when it is beneficial to work in a particular location or at a certain time.

 When a life event occurs, you need to think about what tax planning can be put in place to limit the impact.
 The sort of events that may occur include: